-Mien Tay is one of the best Vietnamese places I ever tried.
-Located in the Londoner street with the coolest name ever, Kingsland Rd, this place is a must.
+Mien Tay is one of the best Vietnamese places I have ever tried.
+Located in Londoner street with the most fantastic name ever, Kingsland Rd, this place is a must.

-I went there for a dinner and ate so much that I couldn’t walk.
-With huge bowls of Pho starting as low as £7.50, you can have a decent meal with drinks for less than 10 bucks.
+I went there for dinner and ate so much that I couldn’t walk.
+With huge bowls of Pho starting as low as £7.50, you can have a decent meal with drinks for less than ten bucks.

-Bailey’s is the place you need to cure your hunger of traditional fish and chips.
-With promotions like “Cod and Chips only £5.65 any day of the week 12 to 5pm.” and a strange sense of pride like “We are proud to be rated currently in the top thirty of more than 18,000 restaurants in London by Tripadvisor” this place is a must.
+Bailey’s is where you need to cure your hunger for traditional fish and chips.
+With promotions like “Cod and Chips, only £5.65 any day of the week 12 to 5 pm.” and a strange sense of pride like “We are proud to be rated currently in the top thirty of more than 18,000 restaurants in London by Tripadvisor” this place is a must.

-Grab a sit facing the street, order a side dish of mushy peas – how Brits call mashed peas – and get your hands ready for some oil.
+Grab a seat facing the street, order a side dish of mushy peas – how Brits call mashed peas – and get your hands ready for some oil.

 Where to stay in London on a budget

-Since almost all my recent trips to London I stayed with friends, I can only recommend one place that has “London on a budged” written all over.
-This amazing 2 bedroom apartment in the heart of Fulham.
+Since almost all my recent trips to London, I stayed with friends; I can only recommend one place with “London on a budged” written all over.
+This fantastic two-bedroom apartment is near Kings Road.

-It is around 100 pounds per night but fits up to 6 people, has a fully equip kitchen with not just 1 but 2 microwaves (don’t ask), washing machine, flat screen tv and a great bar just 2 minutes away.
-The bar name is Slug and the cider is around 3,50.
-Unfortunately I have no photos or memories from the night I went out to drink there.
+It is around 100 pounds per night but fits up to 6 people, has a fully equipped kitchen with not just 1 but 2 microwaves (don’t ask), washing machine, flat-screen tv and a great bar just 2 minutes away.
+The bar name is Slug, and the cider is around 3,50.
+Unfortunately, I have no photos or memories from the night I went out to drink there.

-If this apartment is fully booked, search for another one on this website.
-I’m telling you that because if it wasn’t for this company, I would be giving you places like Bailey’s to eat.
-They are mega caring and helped me with London tips a lot on twitter.
+If this apartment is fully booked, search for another one on booking.com to help this blog.
+I’m telling you that because if it weren’t for this company, I would be giving you places like Bailey’s to eat.
+They are mega caring and helped me with London tips on Twitter.

 So, it is time to talk money.
 I’ll list here the paid options you can fit in one day, but keep in mind that you have so many free options that perhaps your 50 pounds budget per day will be just too much money.